 - Constipation

-Most antidepressants are known to cause dependence when used for extended periods of time.
+Most are known to cause dependence when used for extended periods of time.
 If these drugs are stopped abruptly, psychosis and suicidal ideation can result.
-The use of antidepressants has increased in recent years, with 13% of Americans taking some form of antidepressant. (source)
+The use of these has increased in recent years, with 13% of Americans taking some form of antidepressant. (source)

 SSRIs like Prozac and Zoloft (fluoxetine and sertraline) can cause tiredness, interfering with coordinated movement and alertness.
-Combining these types of antidepressants with alcohol can lead to extreme drowsiness and sedation.
+Combining these types of medications with drinking can lead to extreme drowsiness and sedation.

 - Dizziness